vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/copy-code.md

 If you are a programmer, you may want your users to be able to copy the code you show in the text with one click.

-For this, `vuepress-theme-hope` use [vuepress-plugin-copy-code2][copy-code2] to provide a copy button on code blocks.
+For this, `vuepress-theme-hope` use <ProjectLink name="copy-code2">vuepress-plugin-copy-code2</ProjectLink> to provide a copy button on code blocks.

 ::: info